genetics-statistics/GEMMA/README.md

 University of Michigan<br>
 2012-2017

-Peter Carbonetto, Tim Flutre, Matthew Stephens and others have also contributed to the development of this software.
+Peter Carbonetto, Tim Flutre, Matthew Stephens, Pjotr Prins and others have also contributed to the development of this software.

 [latest_release]: https://github.com/xiangzhou/GEMMA/releases/tag/v0.96 "Most recent stable release"